Do your employees feel confident sharing on social media about your company?

 More About This Show

 The Social Media Marketing podcast is an on-demand talk radio show from Social Media Examiner.
 It’s designed to help busy marketers and business owners discover what works with social media marketing.

+You’ll discover the importance of native links, why micro-video should be key to your Facebook posting strategy and how Atlas will change the way you do online advertising.
 Share your feedback, read the show notes and get the links mentioned in this episode below!

 Listen NowYou can also subscribe via iTunes, RSS, Stitcher, SoundCloud or Blackberry.

 Wondering how to connect the dots between content and customers?